-1Load capacity is based on full scale load tests per AC358 with an installed 5'-0" unbraced pile length having a maximum of one coupling per 2018, 2015, 2012 and 2009 IBC Section 1810.2.1 and 2006 IBC 1808.2.9.2.
+Load capacity is based on full scale load tests per AC358 with an installed 5'-0" unbraced pile length having a maximum of one coupling per 2015, 2012 and 2009 IBC Section 1810.2.1 and 2006 IBC 1808.2.9.2.
 Repair brackets must be concentrically loaded and the bracket plate must be fully engaged with bottom of concrete foundation.
 Only localized limit states such as mechanical strength of steel components and concrete bearing have been evaluated.
 Minimum specified compressive strength of concrete is 2,500 psi (17.2 MPa).
-2 The allowable compressive load capacity is based on the mechanical strength of the steel bracket, concrete punching shear capacity and concrete bearing

-2 The allowable compressive load capacity is based on the mechanical strength of the steel bracket, concrete punching shear capacity and concrete bearing strength.
-The allowable load capacities have been determined assuming that minimum reinforcement has been provided by ACI 318-14 Section 9.6.1.2 and ACI 318-11 Section 10.5.1.
-The minimum embedment of the bracket is 10.5 inches.
+The allowable compressive load capacity is based on the mechanical strength of the steel bracket, concrete punching shear capacity, and concrete bearing strength.
+The allowable load capacities have been determined assuming that minimum reinforcement has been provided as specified by ACI 318-14 Section 9.6.1.2 and ACI 318-11 Section 10.5.1.
+The minimum embedment of the bracket is 10.9 inches.
 The embedment depth is the distance between the top of the bracket plate to the top of the concrete footing.
 End of helical pile shaft must be fully bearing on bracket plate.
-The concrete footing must have a minimum width of 26.9 inches, and must be normal-weight concrete having a minimum compressive strength of 3,000 psi (20.7 MPa).
+The concrete footing must have a minimum width of 27.8 inches and must be normal-weight concrete having a minimum compressive strength of 3,000 psi (20.7 MPa).